lroxanne/Notes_App/README.md

 - version 1.4.0: Users are able to add images to their notes right now
 - version 1.4.1: Users can change the font in the edit note page
 - version 2.0.0: Implement grammar check, unknown English words will have red or blue underlines
+- version 2.1.0: Implement date note
+- version 2.2.0: Implement language switch function, supporting English (US) and Chinese (Simplified)
+- version 2.2.1: Change the translation for some of the words in Chinese